abhijeetray1010/House-Price-Prediction/README.md

 size: BHK of the house (ex.
 2,3)

-society: Type od socity house located in
+society: Type of society house located in

 total_sqft: Total Square foot of the house